mulcmu/Marlin_2.1.x/Q5/README.md

    - (L)LinearAdvance -
    - (R)Arc function enabled.

-  **Note**: After choosing your binary, remove the "8+SCWTPULR-" header or rename the file to "Robin_nano.bin" for Q5, place it on your SD card, insert your SD card into the printer and power on your printer.
+  **Note**: After choosing your binary, remove the "8+SCWTPULR-" header or rename the file to "Robin_nano.bin" for old Q5 or "Robin_nano.bin35" for the new Q5, place it on your SD card, insert your SD card into the printer and power on your printer.

   **Caption:**